 Chief Communications Dispatcher, Support Services

-In February 2020 Nick was promoted to Chief Communications Dispatcher assigned to the Support Services Division.
-Nick is responsible for managing and maintaining the relationships with the Departments partner agencies, developing new training policy and helping to implement new projects.
-While in this role Nick has helped to direct the Departments implementation of both Text to 911, Emergency Fire & Emergency Police Dispatch Protocols and is currently assisting with the implementation of the Departments new Computer Aided Dispatch system.
+In February 2020, Andrea was promoted to Chief Communications Dispatcher, overseeing Dispatch Operations at County 9-1-1 Communications.
+In April 2023, in her new role as Chief Communications Dispatcher assigned to the Support Services Division.
+She is responsible for managing and maintaining the relationships with the Department's partner agencies, developing new training policies, and helping to implement new projects.

 In addition to Andrea's many roles, she has been involved in implementing many projects, including the 9-1-1 telephone replacement project and EFD protocols.
 Currently, she is working to assist the Department with implementing EPD and the CAD project.